Aviation

 See the retired Space Shuttle Orbiter Atlantis at Kennedy Space Center.
 Photo Credit: Catherine Parker

-If you’re visiting just one NASA visitor centers, this is the one.
+If you’re visiting just one NASA visitor center, this is the one.
 As a bonus, it’s a few hours away from Orlando.

-First up, see the retired Space Shuttle Orbiter Atlantis.
-Walk through the Rocket Garden to see a visual history of the evolution of the rocket.
+First, see the retired Space Shuttle Orbiter Atlantis.
+Then, walk through the Rocket Garden to see a visual history of the rocket’s evolution.
 Another must is the U.S. Astronaut Hall of Fame.

-Also board the tour buses for the working Kennedy Space Center’s Spaceflight Center, including a look at the Apollo/Saturn V Center.
-And the upcoming, Mission to Mars with live shows and interactive exhibits.
+You can also board the tour buses for the working Kennedy Space Center’s Spaceflight Center, including a look at the Apollo/Saturn V Center and the upcoming Mission to Mars, which features live shows and interactive exhibits.

 Note: Visitors can see the launches from here.
 For an up-close view, an additional ticket is required.

 Located at Space Commerce Way.
-Open every day from 9 a.m. to 5 p.m. and 6 p.m. during school breaks.
+Open daily from 9 a.m. to 5 p.m. and 6 p.m. during school breaks.
 Adult admission is $75, and kids 3 to 11 are $65, this includes the bus tour and IMAX film.

 35 Musts for Disney Springs